LiskHQ/lisk-token-claim/documentation/README.md

 ### Requirement for Tree Builder

 - Should read all account balances from Lisk Network directly.
-- Should build Merkle Tree and Proof according to accounts gathered from Blockchain.
+- Should build Merkle tree and proofs according to the accounts gathered from the blockchain.

 ### Requirement for Claim Backend

-- Should response corresponding Merkle Leaf correctly upon request.
+- Should return corresponding Merkle Leaf upon request.
 - Should store partial signatures for multi-signature claims.
 - Should calculate readiness for individual multi-signature account.